of the Russian Orthodox Church Outside of Russia

 a) all members of the clergy of the diocese, together with laymen elected by a parish meeting, equal in number to the clergy representatives;

 b) members of the Diocesan Council and Diocesan Auditing Committee;

-d) one representative of each of the educational, missionary and philanthropic institutions and church brotherhoods, having not a parish but diocesan affiliation, and coming within the control of the Diocesan Administration; and
+d) one representative of each of the educational, missionary and philanthropic institutions and church brotherhoods, having not parish but diocesan significance, and coming within the control of the Diocesan Administration; and

 e) experienced persons at the invitation of the Diocesan Bishop.

-Notes: 1.
-Members of the All-Russian Church Council have the right of participation in all Diocesan Assemblies; 2.
-Supernumerary members of the clergy have the right of participation in Diocesan Assemblies, with a deliberative vote.
+Notes: Supernumerary members of the clergy have the right of participation in Diocesan Assemblies, with a deliberative vote.

-a) those who, in the course of the year, did not confess and receive Holy Communion;
+a) those who, in the course of the year, did not confess and receive communion;

 c) those found blameworthy by a civil or church court;

 d) those engaged in immoral occupations or trades.

 62. The President of the Diocesan Assembly is, by virtue of his office, the Diocesan Bishop, who declares the meetings open.
 In dioceses where there are vicar bishops, the latter are the first deputies of the Ruling Bishop and permanent members of the Diocesan Assembly.
 Apart from them, the Diocesan Assembly should choose from the members of the Assembly one deputy of the President, of the rank of priest.